Natural & Long-Lasting Dental Implants

 Although there are a great many types of Dental Implant systems now available, they are all essentially similar in their purpose differing only in their applicability.
 Dental Implants are composed of titanium rods that are surgically placed in the bone of the jaw to replace a lost tooth.

 These implants can either be placed in a jaw where the tooth has been lost for sometime; or several months after a tooth has been extracted; or immediately following a tooth extraction.
+Book a free consultation with our implant treatment coordinator.

 Our implant treatments all take place in our practice based in Buckhurst Hill in Essex, just North of London.
 Over the years, we have served patients from across the South, including Brentwood and Grays.
 Our periodontists are able to help you.